sirchuck/site_works/README.md

 # dbtables
-    dbtables are the class represention of your database tables To see an example of what a dbtable file should look like, check this path: siteworks/includes/dbtables
+    dbtables are the class represention of your database tables To see an example of what a dbtable file should look like, check this path: siteworks/dev/dbtables
-    In here you'll find my framework tables, yours should follow the this template You should put yours in
-        siteworks/dev/dbtables
-    If you want to access one of the frameworks dbtables be sure and use the namespace
+    Your database tables should follow the this class template, and be placed in the /dev/dbtables folder If you want to access one of my frameworks dbtables be sure and use the namespace
         Ex: $r = new SiteWorks\t_site_works_lang(0,$this->_odb);
     To access yours:
         Pass the ID if you want to pull a specific one, or 0, and the database connection you want to use.